 Structure relocation is accomplished either by disassembling the structure entirely and reassembling it in a new location or transporting the entire structure completely.

 Structural relocation is still an emerging technology due to the challenges it poses.
 The concept of structure relocation dates back to the early 1700s in the U.S.A.

 According to the historical reports, one of the remarkable examples of structure relocation dates back to the 18 th century and is the relocation of The Resort.
 Back then, there were no proper equipment and machinery to carry out the relocation of an entire structure.

 Thus, a wooden carriage system and a group of horses and oxen were used for moving the structure.
 People also used such a system to move their houses to more accessible areas.

-Thus, over time, the locomotive powered rail system was developed followed by the development of jack, moving and lifting system.
+Thus, over time, the locomotive-powered rail system was developed followed by the development of the jack, moving, and lifting system.